PODCAST "The Bulletin"

 Theme: Project Reliquiarum

-Guest: António Camões Gouveia, professor of History of Society at the Faculty of Social and Human Sciences of the Universidade Nova de Lisboa
+Guest: António Camões Gouveia, professor of History of Society at the Faculty of Social and Human Sciences of Universidade Nova de Lisboa

 Episode 5, 2023